peteroupc/html3dutil/doc/tutorial-surfaces.md

 the shape of the curve but don't necessarily lie on the curve), and a _knot vector_, which controls the behavior of the control points.
-B-spline curves include **NURBS** curves (nonuniform and rational B-spline curves, with weights and non-uniform knots), making them a powerful way of setting the behavior of a curve.
-B-Spline curves are created using the
+B-spline curves include **NURBS** curves (nonuniform and rational B-spline curves, with weights and nonuniform knots), making them a powerful way of setting the behavior of a curve.
+B-Spline curves are created using the BSplineCurve class.
- <a href="BSplineCurve.md">BSplineCurve</a> class.
 * **B&eacute;zier curves.** These are curves in which the first and last control point are the curve's end points.
-B&eacute;zier curves are a subset of B-spline curves and are created using the <a href="BSplineCurve.md#BSplineCurve.fromBezierCurve">BSplineCurve.fromBezierCurve</a>
+B&eacute;zier curves are a subset of B-spline curves and are created using the BSplineCurve.fromBezierCurve method.
-method.
 * **Piecewise curves.** These are curves made up of one or more other curves.
-Piecewise curves are created using the <a href="PiecewiseCurve.md">PiecewiseCurve</a> class.
+Piecewise curves are created using the PiecewiseCurve class.

 General-purpose surfaces include:

 * **B&eacute;zier surfaces.** 3D surfaces where each grid line is a B&eacute;zier
 curve.
-B&eacute;zier surfaces are created using the <a href="BSplineSurface.md#BSplineSurface.fromBezierSurface">BSplineSurface.fromBezierSurface</a> method.
+B&eacute;zier surfaces are created using the BSplineSurface.fromBezierSurface method.
 * **B-Spline surfaces.** 3D surfaces where each grid line is a B-Spline or NURBS curve.
-B-Spline surfaces are created using the <a href="BSplineSurface.md">BSplineSurface</a> class.
+B-Spline surfaces are created using the BSplineSurface class.

 Special surfaces include:

 * **Tubes.** 3D surfaces in the form of a "thickened" 3D curve.
-Tubes are created using the CurveTube class, a supplemental extra in the Geometry Utilities Library.
+Tubes are created using the CurveTube class, a supplemental extra in the Geometry Helper Library.
 * **Surfaces of revolution.** Surfaces generated by rotating a 2D curve.
-Surfaces of revolution are created using the SurfaceOfRevolution class, a supplemental extra in the Geometry Utilities Library.
+Surfaces of revolution are created using the SurfaceOfRevolution class, a supplemental extra in the Geometry Helper Library.

 <a id=Other_Pages></a>

 ## Other Pages

-The following pages of mine on CodeProject also discuss the Geometry Utilities Library, formerly the Public-Domain HTML 3D Library:
+The following pages of mine on CodeProject also discuss the Geometry Helper Library, formerly the Public-Domain HTML 3D Library:

 * [**_Public-Domain HTML 3D Library_**](http://www.codeproject.com/Tips/896839/Public-Domain-HTML-ThreeD-Library)
 * [**_Creating shapes using the Public Domain HTML 3D Library_**](http://www.codeproject.com/Tips/987914/Creating-shapes-using-the-Public-Domain-HTML-D-Lib)